It’s New Years Eve — your patient presents after heavy alcohol intake and a possible head injury…

 FULL CODE is a serious game that lets you diagnose & treat critical patients in the ED

-- Nearly 100 cases written by Harvard-trained attending emergency physicians.
+- Over 105 cases written by Harvard-trained attending emergency physicians.

 - Over 250 possible actions including exams, labs, tests, radiology, meds, procedures and consultations.

 - Detailed scoring rubrics define critical, recommended, unnecessary and harmful actions specific to each case.